-- 4.1.1 The current proposals seek to modify the composition of the development, which was originally to comprise 21 flats, whereby two of the larger 3-bed flats will instead be reconfigured into two 2-bed flats and two 1-bed flats; a net increase of two flats (to 23 flats overall) albeit the individual units will be smaller.
-The total number of bedrooms remains unchanged.
-There will be no change to the site access or overall car parking provision. - 4.1.2 A current plan of the proposed site layout can be seen in Appendix B. As before primary access to the site will be from Kingswood Place.
-In addition there will be a direct access onto Uxbridge Road which will serve two car parking spaces only. - 4.1.3 Pedestrian access will be taken from Uxbridge Road and Kingswood Place.
+- 4.1.1 The current proposals seek to modify the composition of the development, which was originally to comprise 21 flats.
+Two of the larger 3-bed flats will instead be reduced in size and two additional 1-bed flats are proposed; a net increase of two flats (to 23 flats overall).
+There will be no change to the site access or overall car parking provision.

+- 4.1.2 A current plan of the proposed site layout can be seen in Appendix B. The Uxbridge Road is at the front of the development access, as approved, which serves 4 parking spaces.
+Remaining 20 spaces are accessed via Kingswood Place.

+- 4.1.3 Pedestrian access will be taken from Uxbridge Road and Kingswood Place.